edf-hpc/puppet-hpc/puppet-config/modules/network/README.md

 - Hostname
 - Routing (default gateway and static routes)
 - Ethernet interfaces
+- IP-over-IB interfaces (either Infiniband or Intel Omni-Path)
 - Ethernet bonding
 - Bridges
-- Intel Omni-Path
-- Mellanox Infiniband

-Note: Intel Omni-Path and Mellanox Infiniband are mutually exclusive.

 The network module uses an interface list provided by the ``netconfig`` fact from the ``hpclib`` module.
 This fact uses data from the hiera